shesshan/CEIB/README.md

 to be present in AAAI 2024! 🎉

 ## 📜 Summary
 > 🔎 Great success in the ABSA task?
-We found that deep ABSA models are prone to learning 🫧***spurious correlations***🫧 between input features and output labels, leading to poor robustness and generalization❗️
+We found that deep ABSA models are prone to learning 🫧***spurious correlations***🫧 between input features and output labels, leading to poor robustness and generalization!

 An example of the spurious correlation problem: